-The painting contest, which celebrated its eighth year this year, received 11,048 entries from 41 countries and regions (861 entries from Japan and 10,187 entries from overseas).
+The painting contest, which celebrated its eighth year this year, received 11,048 entries from all over the world (861 entries from Japan and 10,187 entries from overseas).

 First, Kao's 17 designers screened over 10,000 entire entries, followed by the final screening on October 23, 2017 in which 400 entries were selected.
 After a careful and detailed screening by the seven judges, who are experts in art and environmental issues, chose one "eco together" - Planet Earth Grand Prix, eight "eco together" - Kao Prize and 23 Eco Friend Prize winners.

 This year, entries from children of diverse cultures adorned the contest, including new entries from Oman and Brazil.
 The key screening criteria included how the entries remind us of the painter's desire and approach toward improving the earth's environment, and whether the entries would present any new perspectives for thinking about global environmental issues.
 The judges took a careful and detailed look at each entry.
 The selection process proceeded in a strict manner as judges exchanged their opinions, while some entries impressed or stunned them with their childlike, pure expressions and extraordinary perspectives.